-The Old Icelandic Calendar is a “leap week” solar calendar.
-This means that, instead of adding a day periodically to keep it in synchronisation with the seasons.
-There are 12 months of 30 days, and an extra four days in the middle of summer, called Sumarauki.
-This produces a year of 364 days, i.e. exactly 52 weeks.
-To account for leap years an extra seven days, i.e. a full week, are added to Sumarauki after five or six Gregorian years.
-This ensures that each date in the calendar falls on the same day of the week each year.
-For example, leap years in the early part of the 21st century occur in 2001, 2007, 2012, 2017 and 2023.
+The Old Icelandic Calendar is a unique calendar that was used as the civil calendar in Iceland from the 10th to the 18th century.
+It is a “leap week” solar calendar, which means that, instead of adding a day periodically to keep it in synchronisation with the seasons, an extra week is added.
+In most years there are 12 months of 30 days, and an extra four days in the middle of summer, called Sumarauki, giving a year of 364 days, i.e. exactly 52 weeks.
+In leap years an extra seven days are added to Sumarauki to make the year 53 weeks long.

-The arrangement of the months is shown below, with the day of the week that each month starts in brackets, and the starting dates in the Gregorian calendar from December 2017 until December 2024.
+The following table shows the arrangement of the months with the day of the week that each month starts and the starting dates in the Gregorian calendar for a range of years in the current period.

 |Heyannir (Sun)||29 Jul||28 Jul||26 Jul||25 Jul||24 Jul||30 Jul||28 Jul|

 |Tvímánuðr (Tue)||28 Aug||27 Aug||25 Aug||24 Aug||23 Aug||29 Aug||27 Aug|